-The age distribution among participants shows that with exception to the second quarter in 2014 and the third quarter in 2015, most participants stem from the 20-24 age group with a peak in the first quarter 2015.
+Overall, most participants come from the 20-24 age group, with participation peaking in the first quarter of 2015.
+This pattern holds true for each individual month with the exception of the second quarter of 2014, the third quarter of 2015, and the third quarter of 2016.
 Moreover, 25-29 year-olds are the second largest group with program entry also peaking in the first quarter of 2015.
-Participation gradually increases among the youngest group of 15-19-year olds until the first quarter of 2015, then considerably decreases in the second quarter of 2015, increases in the third quarter of 2015, and then decreases for the next three guarters.
-Note that participation in the third guarter of 2015 increases only for this age group, while participation among the other age groups decreases.
-On the whole, as displayed in Figure 2, almost half of the program participants (44 percent) are 20-24 years old at program entry, followed by the group of 25-29 year-olds (31 percent), and the youngest group of 15-19 year-olds (25 percent).
-By the end of June 2016, the total number of participants in the Youth Guarantee scheme in Trentino amounted to 4,826 individuals, 1,211 15-19 year-olds, 2,141 20-24 year-olds, and 1,474 25-29 year-olds.
+Participation gradually increases among the youngest group of 15-19-year olds until the first quarter of 2015, then considerably decreases in the second quarter of 2015, increases in the third quarter of 2015 and then decreases for the next three quarters.
+This negative trend is reversed in the third quarter of 2016, which is impressive, considering that participation in the other two age groups and over-all decreased noticeably.
+It remains on that level for the next quarter, the final quarter of 2016.
+On the whole, as displayed in Figure 2, almost half of the program participants (43 percent) are 20-24 years old at program entry, followed by the group of 25-29 year-olds (29 percent), and the youngest group of 15-19 year-olds (28 percent).

+By the end of December 2016, the total number of participants in the Youth Guarantee scheme in Trentino amounted to 5,649 individuals, 1,538 15-19 year-olds, 2,450 20-24 year-olds, and 1,661 25-29 year-olds.